 Lewknor Church of England Primary School provides religious education for all pupils registered at the school.
-Following advice from the Oxford Diocesan Board of Education, the Governors decided that religious education in our school should be based upon the Oxfordshire agreed syllabus.
+Following advice from the Oxford Diocesan Board of Education, the governors and head teacher decided that religious education in our school should be based upon the Oxfordshire agreed syllabus.
 Religious education has the same status and importance as any other subject and, as such, the same high standards are applied to this as to other subjects.